-I can't claim to have achieved transcendent wisdom or even personal serenity in reconciling the contradictions, paradoxes, and ironies of these often conflicting arenas.
+I can't claim to have achieved transcendent wisdom or even personal serenity in reconciling the contradictions, paradoxes, and ironies of what are often conflicting arenas of experience in our personal and social lives.
 Spirituality, culture, and politics continue to be an ongoing challenge for me.
 Indeed, they comprise a significant part of the struggle in my life to understand and mature.

 What I lack in certainty, however, I try to make up for in reverence, the feeling of awe and respect for the often unexpected and always profound mysteries of life.

-Below are the MP3s from my 1994 Celtic Fusion CD, "Beyond the Emerald Isle."
-The selections include Irish, English, and Scots tunes in traditional and original jigs, reels, hornpipes, and slow airs, plus a lullaby, a lament, and an English madrigal.
-All the instruments were synthesized, and the music was sequenced and mixed on a Mac.
-My own little one-man show.
+Below are the MP3s from my 1994 Celtic Fusion CD, “Beyond the Emerald Isle.”
+The selections include Irish, English, and Scots tunes

 Click on the title links to listen to the cuts, or download the MP3s for free.

 1. Old Hag You Have Killed Me, Delaney's, Morrison's a medley of three Irish jigs